 Working capital loans offer small business owners options when it comes to expanding.
-Because of their flexibility and utility, small business loans are a great option to finance expansion opportunities like hiring more staff.
+Because of their flexibility and utility, small business loans are a great option that can easily finance expansion opportunities such as the hiring of additional staff.

 Compared to other financing alternatives, business loans can anchor you over the long-term.
 You receive the capital in one large sum, with no restrictions on utility.
 From covering payroll to hiring new employees, this makes a small business loan the perfect solution for keeping the right people on the job who can boost revenue and profitability for you and your company.